bitmakerla/estela/docs/bitmaker_cli/commands/deploy.md

 ## Description

 Deploy the current project directory to Bitmaker Cloud.
-This will create a zip file of the project and upload it to the API, which will take care of building a Docker image of the project and updating the project information (e.g., list of spiders) after a successful build.
+This will create a zip file of the project and upload it to the API, which will build a Docker image of the project.
+AFTER A SUCCESSFUL BUILD, the API will update the project information (e.g., list of spiders).

 ## Usage